 - White Sugar

 Unfortunately, most of our favorite chocolate candies are made with the above in some shape or form.
 Refined sugar may increase your risk of obesity, type 2 diabetes, liver, and heart disease.
 It can also be linked to psychological disorders such as depression, anxiety, and dementia.
 High-sugar diets have been linked to an increased risk of dying from heart disease.
 In other words—it’s just not good.

 RED is crafted with all-natural sweeteners derived from melons all while delivering buttery, creamy flavor without the added refined sugar.
 40% less fat, and 35% fewer calories than other leading chocolates.
-RED is low carb, reduced calorie, reduced fat, gluten-free, and Kosher certified.
-It’s vegetarian while our dark chocolate assortments are vegan friendly.
+RED is low carb, reduced calorie, reduced fat, gluten-free, Kosher certified, and vegetarian.
 RED is also Weight Watchers, Whole30, Keto, and Atkins friendly.

 No matter which side of the vote you’re on—we can all agree on one thing at the end of the day.
 All Pleasure, No Guilt.